nscior/C1/README.md

 # C1
 This took a lot of work... but I successfully used Next.js and React together to complete this website.
 The CSS rulesets are covered through Tailwind!
-I know in the directions it says not to do it this way, but I though tit would be a good learning opportunity.
+I know in the directions it says not to do it this way, but I though it would be a good learning opportunity.